How to get your home sparkling clean, decluttered, organised and looking great before the festive season.

 - It gives me chance to go through the kids toys and clothes and give-away things that are no longer used, oh… and make room for the new things.

 - Once the house is really clean and organised, housework takes less time which means more time for spending with family and friends, which is great for over Christmas when it’s busy.

-- I print off the ‘spring clean checklists’ I start in the bedrooms and work my way around the house, one room at a time.
-And even though I do a spring clean every year in the spring, by December, I still manage to get 1-2 black bags of rubbish/charity shop donations out of every room.
-It usually takes me several days to do my big Christmas clean, so it’s something I kick off late November/early December.
+I start in the bedrooms and work my way around the house one room at a time and even though I do a big spring clean every year during the springtime, I still find that by December I manage to get a good 2-3 large bags of rubbish and charity shop donations out of the house.

 Once I’ve finished the clean I drop off the charity donations at the shop and then we make a big fuss of spending a day decorating the house, getting Christmassy and throwing ourselves into the Christmas spirit with festive food, mince pies and wine.

-I love the big Christmas clean, it’s tradition, my mum and grandma used to do it and so now I do it… maybe the big Christmas clean is a Northern thing?
+I love the big Christmas clean, it’s traditional, my mum and grandma used to do it and so now I do it… maybe the big Christmas clean is a Northern thing….